 6. Beer, Wine & Spirits!

 Now, if you’re looking for fall-inspired drinks, then we definitely have options for you!
-Moss Beach Distillery is known for their well-crafted cocktails but this fall, they are serving their widely popular Pumpkin Spice Martini, made with Half Moon Bay Distillery’s, hand-crafted, Purissima vodka, pumpkin spice liqueur and Irish cream, served up in a martini glass with a cinnamon-sugar rim.
+Moss Beach Distillery is known for its well-crafted cocktails but this fall, they are serving their widely popular Pumpkin Spice Martini, made with Half Moon Bay Distillery’s, hand-crafted, Purissima vodka, pumpkin spice liqueur, and Irish cream, served up in a martini glass with a cinnamon-sugar rim.
 For the beer lovers, you may head to HMB Brewing Co. to taste their Pumpkin Harvest Ale!
 This full-bodied Amber Ale is made with locally grown sugar pie pumpkins roasted with a secret blend of spices, which result in a subtle pumpkin pie spice flavor balanced by a biscuit of maltiness.
-And, for those that preferred a fine glass of wine, Pasta Moon is hosting their 15th Annual wine tasting extravaganza, VinItaly, on Saturday, October 20.
-This event will feature 75+ wines from all of Italy’s 20 wine tasting regions, as well as a roasted suckling pig alongside a sumptuous array of seasonally inspired antipasti.

 Blog revised by the CVB from an article originally published by Megan Eileen McDonough.